 Electronic equipment, like computers, use electricity even when switched off.
 To really save money, unplug them when you’re not actively using them.

-Related Posts: Save Money on Utilities
+Related Posts: Save on Heating Bills in Winter Months and Save Money on Utilities

 I’m as guilty as anyone with this one, but I’m truly working to be better.
 We waste a lot in our household from food to water to general purchases that we end up sending off to goodwill.